Everything We Know About the White House Coronavirus Outbreak

 Testing will also be conducted more frequently, with Trump, Pence, and staffers in close contact with them receiving daily tests.
 The White House is using a rapid test from Abbott Laboratories that can return results in as few as five minutes.
 But the test has been criticized for its high rate of false negatives.

-On Friday, White House Chief of Staff Mark Meadows said, “This is probably the safest place that you can come to.”
+On Friday, White House chief of staff Mark Meadows said, “This is probably the safest place that you can come to.”